FAQs

 LIGHT

-Each ingredient in perfume and every molecule in the ingredient absorbs various wavelengths of light (electromagnetic energy), all slightly differently.
-When a molecule absorbs the light, it is raised to an excited electronic state.
+Various molecules in perfume absorb various wavelengths of light (electromagnetic energy).
+When a molecule absorbs light, it is raised to an excited electronic state.
 That causes it to change its molecular bonds, which not only changes the smell, but can also make the perfume more allergenic.
 Affecting that, is the kind of receptical it is stored in.
 If stored in glass, the process is diminished, blocked, or not, depending on the type of glass and the color of the glass.

 TIME